vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/flash_images.rst

 .. note::
     - UFS is provisioned by default.
 If there are any changes in LUNs, UFS must be re-provisioned.
 To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see the table *UFS Provision* in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.

-1. Download the provision file:
+1. Download the provision file.

    Based on the required SoC, download the respective ‘provision’ from the *UFS Provision* table of the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.